bbc/tams/docs/adr/decisions/0011-random-storage-object-ids.md

 This allows gaps to be filled because the object IDs change with each request and existing media objects that start in the storage segment timerange are not overwritten.

 * Good, because gaps can be filled
-* Good, because only storage segments with no or mising media is returns
+* Bad, because storage segments that shouldn't be written to are also returned
 * Bad, because media is not always be ideally segmented at a fixed rate, e.g. variable size GOPs
 * Bad, because the clients and applications are likely better placed to decide on segment lengths to balance throughput and latency

 ### Option 2b: Each request only returns storage segments with media unavailable

-This option extends option 2a to only return storage segments that has media unavailable.
+This option extends option 2a to only return storage segments that can be written to, i.e. storage segments with no or missing media.

-* Good, because clients are only presented with storage segments that have no or missing media
+* Good, because only storage segments that can be written to are returned
 * Good, because clients don't accidentally overlap / duplicate media in storage segments
 * Bad, because TAMS needs to check (e.g. query a database) media availability
 * Bad, because media is not always be ideally segmented at a fixed rate, e.g. variable size GOPs